FREQUENTLY ASKED QUESTIONS

 For more information and to activate your free membership, visit the UMUC Alumni Association.

 UMUC provides honor cords for undergraduate students who qualify for the following academic honors: Cum Laude, Magna Cum Laude, and Summa Cum Laude.
-If you are eligible, the Graduation Certification Team will mail your cord to you in mid-April.
+If you are eligible, Commencement Services will mail your cord to you about one month before your ceremony.

 - Cum Laude = 3.800 to 3.900